Matt-Wigg/matt-wigg/README.md

 ✍️ &nbsp;In my free time I like to hike, camp, surf, watch football (soccer... sigh), play chess, and hang out with my wife.\
 💬 &nbsp;I love connecting with new people.
 Please don't hesitate to reach out to me.\
 ✉️ &nbsp;You can shoot me an email at m.p.wigglesworth@gmail.com!
 I will try to respond as soon as I can.\
-✌️ &nbsp;Please have a look at my [website](https://www.mattwigg.com/) for more details about me.
+✌️ &nbsp;Take a look at my [website](https://www.mattwigg.com/) for more details about me.

 ### 🛠 &nbsp;Tech Stack